astorDev/nist/proxy/dotnet/article/index.md

 }
 ```

-Here's the code in assemblance just for reference:
+Here's the code in assembly just for reference:

 ```csharp
 using Microsoft.AspNetCore.Http;